 There have also been numerous discussions about organisations and groups that aim to offer alternative options for clinicians, psychologists, and others who want to have a space for open-minded, thoughtful, non-ideological discussion about important issues.
 This gives me hope that we might still be able to come off the other side of identity politics with the hope of making the world a better place.

-Dr Kirsty Miller is a psychologist based in central Scotland.
+Kirsty Miller, PhD is a psychologist based in central Scotland.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.